 Simultaneous to this, our pre-frontal cortex, which is home to so much of our creative thinking, also becomes much more activated and starts to grow thicker when we practise meditation regularly.
 This makes it easier for us to access the creative field and leads us to more prolific creative output.
 It also provides a platform for greater longevity of creative outflow.

-Another interesting aspect of this process of going deep is that there can often be a greater resonance to our work with others.
-The deeper our point of access to the creative flow, the more significant our ideas can be, within a culture, across cultures and across generations.
+Another exciting aspect of this process of going deep is that there can often be a greater resonance to our work with others.
+The deeper our point of access to the creative flow, the more significant our ideas can be, within a culture, across cultures and generations.
 It seems to speak to something deeper and more universal within the core of each of us.
 It is as if our output contains a kernel of something pure, truthful and enlivening.

-What results is greater fluency, greater flexibility, and greater originality of creative thought.
+What results is a greater fluency, greater flexibility, and greater originality of creative thought.
 Inspiration flows, within and without.